Skip to main content

 Table of Contents

-What is a membership drive?
-It’s a planned, concerted effort to bring in new members to your organization.
+A membership drive is a campaign your organization launches to bring in grow new membership.
 Members don’t just find you over time: they’re drawn in, when and how you want them to be.

-How do you start planning?
+How do you start planning your membership campaign?
 That’s what we’re here for.
-Keep reading for eight tried and true ideas for your next membership drive, including:
+Keep reading for fourteen tried and true ideas for your next membership drive, including:

 1. Start a referral program.

 Who doesn’t love perks?
-Kick off your membership drive by leveraging one of the best tools in your kit—existing members.
+Kick off your membership drive by leveraging one of the best tools in your kit—your current membership base.

 Launch a member referral program that brings in new members by using an incentive.
 This type of program will incentivize your current members to encourage people they know to join, or to recruit new members.
 You could use: